jeffreyzhai123/Code-Llama/README.md

 After finishing the exercises, they will be directed back to the menu.
 The application also will persist all relevant data for each trial for users such as questions completed, date of completion, and time used to assist in future analysis.
 The users’ data will be displayed in the history summary page and can be seen by themselves if they navigate to the history summary page at the menu.
+## Unique features
+- Changing in difficulty level
+- Performance review
+- Admin mode
+- Profile Page
+- Skip button

 # Instruction on running this APP
 Please choose a way you want to run the application and follow the corresponding instructions below step by step

 ## Docker Compose
 - Please start the Docker Desktop engine
+- Please make sure there is nothing running at port 3000 and port 3080 on your local host.
+If you have Ollama running, please stop it by quitting it.
 - Please navigate to the root folder of this project, which is Project-Groups-01-Lab-A
 - Please type "docker compose build" in the terminal and press enter, and the image will start to build.
 You should be able to see related information and progress in the terminal
 - After "docker compose build" command is finished, please type "docker-compose up -d" in the terminal (you should still be in Project-Groups-01-Lab-A directory) and press enter.
 You should be able to see the related information and progress in the terminal.
 After waiting for a while, if you see something like this:
 ![alt text](image.png)
 in the terminal, this means the application is running successfully.
 (NOTE: if this is not the first time you build it, the things showing in the terminal may be slightly different, such as the network part may not show up, but it should be similar.)
-- After the container for backend, frontend, and ollama succesfully runs and the ollama-pull container exits after it finishes its job (you can open the docker desktop and go to container to confirm that the frontend, backend, and ollama are all running), please open http://localhost:3000 in your browser to start the application (or you can click the the port link in Docker Desktop for the frontend)
+- After the container for backend, frontend, and ollama succesfully runs in the docker and the ollama-pull container exits after it finishes its job (you can open the docker desktop and go to container to confirm that the frontend, backend, and ollama are all running.
+Usually, ollama-pull takes about 3 to 5 minutes to finish its job based on our manual testings), please open http://localhost:3000 in your browser to start the application (or you can click the the port link in Docker Desktop for the frontend)
+- NOTE 1: if you go to local host 3000 too quickly before everything starts properly, the thing may not be fully loaded yet and you may see a page that says something like "this page isn't working", but if you wait for a seconds or so, everything should be loaded successfully and you don't need to take any action
+- NOTE 2: if you have already did "docker compose build" before, you do not need to redo it every time.
+You can jump to "docker-compose up -d" step, or start the container directly in Docker desktop

 ## Running using npm command
+- Please stop running the app using docker if you are running it
 - Please download Ollama from https://ollama.com/
 - Please start running your Ollama on your machine
 (to check if it's running, please go to http://localhost:11434, if there is a text says Ollama is running then Ollama is running)